Jonathan Marchessault: Vegas Golden Knights (2017–2024)

 Marchessault making a play in front of Joey Daccord of the Seattle Kraken during the 2024 Winter Classic.

 On June 21, 2017, having been exposed by the Panthers, Marchessault was selected by the Vegas Golden Knights in the 2017 NHL expansion draft.
 On January 3, 2018, Marchessault signed a six-year, $30 million extension with the Golden Knights.
 With 75 points in the regular season and 21 points in the 2018 Stanley Cup playoffs, Marchessault established himself as one of the league's elite wingers.
-He led the team in postseason scoring with eight goals as the Golden Knights reached the Stanley Cup Finals in their inaugural season.
+He led the team in postseason scoring with eight goals as the Golden Knights reached the Stanley Cup Final in their inaugural season.

 He scored 25 goals to go with 34 assists during the 2018–19 season, as the Golden Knights once again battled the San Jose Sharks in the 2019 Stanley Cup playoffs.
-Marchessault scored the game-tying goal in game 7 of the first round in the final minute of the game, though the Sharks eventually won in overtime.
+Marchessault scored the game-tying goal in game seven of the first round in the final minute of the game, though the Sharks eventually won in overtime.
 Afterwards, he was very outspoken about the major penalty call in the third period to teammate Cody Eakin, who cross-checked Sharks forward Joe Pavelski who fell to the ice awkwardly and subsequently began bleeding from his head.
 The penalty resulted in the Sharks scoring four power-play goals to take a 4–3 lead.

-Marchessault scored his first career playoff hat-trick for the Golden Knights against the Colorado Avalanche on June 6, 2021, in game 4 of their second round Stanley Cup playoffs matchup, helping Vegas to tie the series at 2–2.
+Marchessault scored his first career playoff hat-trick for the Golden Knights against the Colorado Avalanche on June 6, 2021, in game four of their second round Stanley Cup playoffs matchup, helping Vegas to tie the series at 2–2.
 The Golden Knights reached the Stanley Cup semifinals, but were defeated by the Montreal Canadiens in six games.

 The 2021–22 season proved a disappointment for the Golden Knights, plagued by injuries to key players, ultimately missing the playoffs for the first time in franchise history.
 However, Marchessault enjoyed a strong campaign, equalling his career high in goals and leading the team in points.
 He was the Golden Knights' representative in the 2022 NHL All-Star Game.

 The Golden Knights' results rebounded in the following 2022–23 season, finishing first in the Western Conference to qualify for the 2023 Stanley Cup playoffs.
 Marchessault managed 28 goals and 57 points in the regular season, but was offensively stymied in the early going in the playoffs, managing only two assists over the course of the team's first seven postseason games.
-However, his output markedly increased beginning with game 3 of their second-round series against the Edmonton Oilers.
-He scored his second career playoff hat-trick, this time a natural one, in game 6 of the second round to eliminate the Oilers.
-In the conference finals rematch against the Dallas Stars, Marchessault managed a late tying goal in game 2, sending it to overtime where the Golden Knights emerged victorious.
-The Knights reached the Stanley Cup Finals for the second time in franchise history, this time facing Marchessault's former team, the Panthers.
+However, his output markedly increased beginning with game three of their second-round series against the Edmonton Oilers.
+He scored his second career playoff hat-trick, this time a natural one, in game six of the second round to eliminate the Oilers.
+In the conference final rematch against the Dallas Stars, Marchessault managed a late tying goal in game two, sending it to overtime where the Golden Knights emerged victorious.
+The Knights reached the Stanley Cup Final for the second time in franchise history, this time facing Marchessault's former team, the Panthers.